realworldocaml/book/en/error-handling.md

 Called from file "exn.ml", line 12, characters 17-28
 ```

-Backtraces can also be obtained at runtime.
-In particular,
+You can also capture a backtrace within your program by calling
-`Exn.backtrace` will return the backtrace of the most recently thrown
+`Exn.backtrace`, which returns the backtrace of the most recently
-exception.
+thrown exception.
+This is useful for reporting detailed information
+on errors that did not cause your program to fail.

 ### From exceptions to error-aware types and back again ###